Will Disputes (Getting Started)

 If so, you may have the legal right to contest the will.

-Strict time limits do apply, so it’s essential to get legal advice as soon as you can.
+Strict time limits do apply, so it’s essential to get legal advice from wills and estates lawyers as soon as you can.

 WHEN A WILL CAN BE CHALLENGED